mikeoleary/mikeoleary.github.io/docs/_posts/2023-11-19-aws-sslo-inbound-part1.md

 2. In both AWS and Azure, if you are using a GWLB, your "pool members" behind the GWLB can be in a different VPC (AWS) or VNET (Azure).
 To reiterate, we will not use GWLB if we are doing SSLO in Azure, but it's worth knowing that both providers' GWLB offerings allow cross-network load-balancing without peeering the networks.

 ### What does a working AWS lab look like?
-Here's what I've done using draw.io so far:
+Here's what I've done using Lucidchart so far:

 ![AWS SSLo inbound](/assets/AWS-SSLo-inbound-1.png)